Saida Fikri

 Saida Fikri (سعيدة فكري; born 28 November 1971 in Casablanca) is a Moroccan singer and composer.
-Her songs are blend between Moroccan folk and Western rock music.
+Her songs blend Moroccan folk and Western rock music.

-She started singing with her brother Khalid Fikri and achieved notability in Morocco in the early 1990s with engaged songs.
+She started singing with her brother Khalid Fikri and achieved notability in Morocco in the early 1990s.
 She is most remembered for songs such as Salouni al Adab (Ask me about pain).
 In 1998, she was banned in Morocco from public performance for the political tone of her songs.
 The ban was only lifted in 2008.

-In 1997 she emigrated to the United States and settled there and acquired the American citizenship.
+In 1997 she emigrated to the United States and settled there and acquired American citizenship.